Daksha yajna: Aftermath

 According to the Bhagavata Purana, since the obstruction of the yajna are held to create havoc upon all of nature, Brahma and Vishnu went to the grief-stricken Shiva.
 They comforted and showed their sympathy towards Shiva.
-They requested him to come to the yajna location, pacify the Bhutaganas, and allow the yaga to be completed.
+They requested him to come to the yajna location, pacify the Bhutaganas, and allow the yajna to be completed.
 Shiva agreed.
 Shiva found the burnt body of Sati and permitted the continuation of the yajna.
-Daksha was absolved by Shiva, and the head of a ram was fixed on the decapitated body of Daksha, restoring his life.
+Daksha was absolved by Shiva, and the head of a goat was fixed on the decapitated body of Daksha, restoring his life.
 The yajna was completed successfully.

-In Shakta Puranas like the Devi Bhagavata Purana, Kalika Purana, Shiva was distressed, and could not part from his beloved wife.
-He took the corpse of Sati, and wandered around the universe.
+In Shakta Puranas like the Devi Bhagavata Purana, Kalika Purana, Shiva was distressed and could not part from his beloved wife.
+He took the corpse of Sati and wandered around the universe.
 To reduce Shiva's grief, Vishnu cuts Sati's corpse according to Vaishnava Puranas, whose parts fell on the places Shiva wandered.
 The Shaiva Puranas say that her body disintegrated on its own, and the parts fell while Shiva was carrying Sati's corpse to various places.
-These places commemorating each body part came to be known as the Shakti Pithas.
+These places commemorating each body part came to be known as the Shakta pithas.

 Shiva went into isolation, and wandered all around the world, until Sati reincarnated as Parvati, the daughter of the King Himavana.
 Like Sati, Parvati took severe austerities, gave away all her royal privileges, and went to the forest.
 He eventually realised Parvati is Sati herself.
 Shiva tested her affection and devotion in disguise.
-Later, he weds Parvati.
+Later, he wed Parvati.